IHP-GmbH/TO_July2025/LNA_120GHz/doc/source/specification.rst

 | DC consumption | 27 mW            |
 +----------------+------------------+

-The aim of this project is the conception of 122 GHz LNA (Low Noise Amplifier).
-The design of transmission lines has enabled the adaptation allowing to reach the performances exposed in the above table.
+The aim of this project is the design of 122 GHz LNA (Low Noise Amplifier).
+The design of transmission lines has enabled the matching allowing the performance targets shown in the table above to be achieved.

 Schematic of the designed LNA: